dansmyers/Networks/Sprint-1-Network_Fundamentals/README.md

 - Be able to apply **CSS styling** to page elements using a `<style>` block.
 Be able to style standard typographical elements like page colors, fonts, font sizes, and text alignment.

-- Be able to give **ids and class labels** to page elements and apply CSS styling to those indvidual ids or classes.
+- Be able to give **ids and class labels** to page elements and use them for CSS styling.

 - Use the **Bootstrap** framework to create responsive pages with grid-based layouts.
 Understand Bootstrap's row and 12-column model of the page.